syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/MS-Excel-Like-Features.md

 ---
 layout: post
-title: Excel-Like Features of GridControl for Syncfusion Essential WindowsForms
+title: MS Excel Like Features in Windows Forms Grid Control control | Syncfusion
-description: This sections provides information about the various features like Excel
+description: Learn about MS Excel Like Features support in Syncfusion Windows Forms Grid Control control and more details.
 platform: WindowsForms
 control: GridControl
 documentation: ug
 ---

-# Excel-Like Features
+# MS Excel Like Features in Windows Forms Grid Control
 The GridControl provides some of the functionalities of Microsoft Excel as the features.
 This section will walk through the implementation of these features.

 ## Excel Like Selection Frame